Augustus7734/astrozane-hugo/content/about/about.md

 ## Telescope Making

 My true passion lies in building telescopes, particularly fast instruments with thin mirrors that push the boundaries of traditional optics wisdom and telescope design.
 One of my proudest achievements was winning a first-place award at Stellafane, the oldest and most prestigious amateur telescope making event in the United States, for my homemade [6" f/4.3 telescope and mirror](https://astrozane.com/projects/6inch-f4/).

-I am particularly proud of my role in helping to design the [Hadley 114mm 3D-printed telescope](https://www.printables.com/model/224383-astronomical-telescope-hadley-an-easy-assembly-hig).
-Hadley represents a significant step towards making astronomy and telescope making more accessible.
-Hadley provides great deep-sky views but performs significantly better at high magnifications than many cheaper tabletop Dobsonians, at a cost less than most commercial instruments.
-You can [buy a kit from Jonathan Kissner](https://kissner-optik.netlify.app/) or print your own.
-Hadley's optics can be scavenged from many "hobby killer" telescopes with wobbly mounts, or you can buy the optics wholesale on Amazon or AliExpress.
-Virtually any 3d printer will allow you to build the structure, and all of the non-optical and non-printed bits can be found at your local hardware store.

 Over the years, I've [owned more than 470 telescopes](https://docs.google.com/document/d/10u__j-BPwaRjkedsvcIMpclY8nEwKfm2i86mk1ffOos/edit?usp=drive_link) and personally built about a dozen instruments from scratch.
 This extensive experience has given me unique insights into optical design, mechanical engineering, and the practical aspects of astronomical observation.
 I regularly share this knowledge by teaching mirror-making classes.